n4n0GH/0xchan-frontend/README.md

 - [ ] Include "ANN" function in smart contract (ANNs stored on IPFS, Qm~ stored on chain)
 - [ ] Add parser for certain user inputs (like [code] blocks)
 - [ ] Add parser to detect >>number in a user post and turn that into a link to the post
+- [ ] Create limited cache in vuex to store images/text temporarily and prevent double downloads
 - [ ] Create modal functionality
 - [ ] Add reporting function
 - [ ] Introduce web3